buildingSMART/IFC4.3.x-development/docs/properties/b/BerthApproach.md

 BerthApproach
 =============

-How the vessel approaches the berth
+How the vessel approaches the berth.